scriptkitties/fglt/_guides/picking-a-distro.md

 The netinstaller for Debian is the most minimal version you can start out with.
 It's stable, produces a very small OS once done installing is incredibly stable.
 Be aware that Debian by default does not allow non-free software in the main repos, so not all hardware may be supported out of the box.
+An amd64 Debian netinstall is about 1&nbsp;Gigabyte in size.

 #### [Lubuntu][lubuntu]
 Lubuntu's LXDE desktop environment is made specifically to be usable on systems with low resources.
+A Lubuntu install is about 4½&nbsp;GB.

 #### [Xubuntu][xubuntu]
 While not as lightweight as Lubuntu, it's lightweight enough to run on most machines.
 It's a little more polished than Lubuntu by default, but this is ofcourse subjective to your tastes.
+A Xubuntu install is about 5½&nbsp;GB.

+#### [Alpine][alpine]
+A standard Alpine install is less than 1 Gigabyte.
+Installation is dead simple, however, it defers additional software configuration to the user.
+Alpine is flexible enough for server, basic desktop, and embedded use.
+Alpine is also widely used for Docker and virtual machines.
+Due to a reduced package selection, a small tight-knit community, and use of the Musl libc, Alpine may not be as stable as enterprise-grade distros.

 ### Stability
 #### [Debian][debian]